Enabling NAT Gateway Traffic Protection

 For details about tags, see Tag Overview.

-1. Create an association between VPC1 and VPC-NAT.
+- Create associations to VPC1 and VPC-NAT.
 On the route table configuration page, click the Associations tab and click Create Association.
 For more information, see Table 2.

-Two associations need to be added.
-Set their Attachment to VPC1 and VPC-NAT attachments, respectively.
+Two associations need to be created.
+Set their Attachment to the VPC1 and VPC-NAT attachments, respectively.

 Description